flyshark/jhu-cs318.github.io/project/setup.md

 already have these tools available.
 But you may want to work on the projects on your own machines.
 This page contains instructions to help you setup the development environment.
 They are intended for Unix and Mac OS machines.
-If you are running Windows, we recommend you run a virtual machine with Linux or you will have to setup [Cygwin](http://www.cygwin.com) first.
+If you are running Windows, we recommend you to run a virtual machine with Linux or you will have to setup [Cygwin](http://www.cygwin.com) first.
 This guide, and the course in general, assumes you are familiar with Unix commands.